terrytianyuzhang/HMC/README.md

 # HMC (In progress)

-**HMC** is an R package for high-dimensional two-sample mean comparison using data-driven projections and cross-fitting.
+**HMC** is an R package for High-dimensional two-sample Mean Comparison using data-driven projections and cross-fitting.

 ## 🔧 Installation